 Glenridding is 45 minutes from Penrith on the 508 bus, but it only runs about 6 times a day.

-It is also about 1 hour from Windermere on the same bus, but this only runs 3 times a day.
+It is also about 1 hour from Windermere on the same bus, but this only runs 3 times a day and only from the Easter holidays to October half-term.

 Start the hike in the village of Glenridding at the R&R Corner Shop.